On products of K-moduli spaces: Introduction

 \section{Introduction}

 In recent years, K-stability has found remarkable success in constructing projective moduli spaces for Fano varieties.
 In particular, due to recent innovations in moduli theory via stacks, it was shown that there exists an Artin stack $\M^K$ which parametrises K-semistable Fano varieties, or log Fano pairs.
-This stack admits a good moduli space (in the sense of Alper) $M^K$ which in turn parametrises K-polystable Fano varieties, or K-semistable log Fano pairs.
-The K-moduli space $M^K$ is proper and projective \cite{jiang, codogni, Li-Wang-Xu, blum_halpern-leistner_liu_xu_2021, xu_valuations, blum2021openness, xu-zhuang, xu2020uniqueness, alper_reductivity, liu2021finite}, and hence its construction answers positively the question on the existence of a moduli space of Fano varieties, which had been a long-standing open problem.
+This stack admits a good moduli space $M^K$ which in turn parametrises K-polystable Fano varieties, or K-polystable log Fano pairs.
+The K-moduli space $M^K$ is proper and projective \cite{jiang, codogni, Li-Wang-Xu, blum_halpern-leistner_liu_xu_2021, xu_valuations, blum2021openness, xu-zhuang, xu2020uniqueness, alper_reductivity, liu2021finite}, and hence its construction answers positively the question of the existence of a moduli space of Fano varieties, which had been a long-standing open problem.
 We prompt the reader to the survey \cite{xu2020kstability} for an excellent exposition on this topic.

-The K-moduli stacks parametrise all K-semistable degenerations of smooth Fano varieties.
-The construction of these spaces is not explicit, so their complete description has only been achieved in few examples \cite{liu-xu, liu2020kstability, spotti_sun_2017, pap22, abban2023onedimensional}.
+The construction of these spaces is not explicit, and their complete description has only been achieved in few examples \cite{liu-xu, liu2020kstability, spotti_sun_2017, pap22, abban2023onedimensional}.
 However, there exist general methods \cite{Dervan_2016,Zhuang_2020} that allow us to determine the K-stability of specific Fano varieties by relating it to the K-stability of others.
-In particular, it was shown in Theorem \ref{zhuang_thm} that a Fano variety $X = X_1\times X_2$ is K-(semi/poly)stable if and only if $X_1$ and $X_2$ are K-(semi/poly)stable.
-Although this result does not give us the full description of the K-moduli space of $X$, since in theory there can be K-polystable degenerations which do not appear as products $X_1\times X_2$, it gives us a very comprehensive tool in order to detect K-stability.
+In particular, it was shown by Zhuang \cite{Zhuang_2020} (see Theorem \ref{zhuang_thm}) that a Fano variety $X = X_1\times X_2$ is K-(semi/poly)stable if and only if $X_1$ and $X_2$ are K-(semi/poly)stable.

+In this paper, we the above result to show that K-semistable degenerations of products in reduced connected components of the K-moduli stack $\M^K_{n,V}$ of Fano varieties of volume $V$ and dimension $n$ are also products.
+We also show that the universal family over a connected component that contains a variety which is a product, also splits into products.
+Thus, our first main result is the following:

+\begin{theorem} [See Theorem \ref{optimal result} and Corollary \ref{max_optimal_result}] Let $\M$ be a connected component of $\M^K_{n,V}$.
+If there exists one point $[X]\in \M$, such that $X\cong X_1\times X_2$ is a product, then so is every point of $\M$.
+Moreover, after passing through an {\'e}tale cover, the universal family over $\M$ splits as a fibre product. \end{theorem}